francisyzy/template-guide/content/index.md

 ---
-title: MT-RAC+ Guide
+title: TEMPLATE_TITLE Guide
 ---

-Welcome to the MT-RAC+ Guide.
-Please navigate to the appropriate section to learn how to use the MT-RAC+.
+Welcome to the TEMPLATE_TITLE Guide.
+Please navigate to the appropriate section to learn how to use the TEMPLATE_TITLE app.

-Please start at the accounts guide, then move on to the transport operators and countersigners guide depending on your role.

-Click [here](https://havenofexcellence.me/) to go back to MT-RAC+.
+Click [here](https://sub.mainProjectUrl/) to go back to TEMPLATE_TITLE.